mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

   sage: R(0).degree()
   -1

-Notice that by convention SageMath sets the degree of 0 to be -1.
+Notice that by convention Sage sets the degree of 0 to be -1.

 The polynomial ring over a field has a division algorithm.
 As with the integers, we may use the ``//`` operator to determine the *quotient* and the ``%`` operator to determine the *remainder* of a division. ::